WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 > Click the "Login" button to initialize the SDK connection
 > The system will automatically:
 > > - Validate your access token
-> > - pulls your desktop profile
+> > - Creates webex object and pulls your desktop profile
 > > - Load available teams and telephony login options
 >
 > ??? challenge w50 "What information is retrieved during agent registration?"
-    The profile object contains multiple config entities but here the importnat ones we will be using for this lab:
+    The profile object contains multiple config entities but here the important ones we will be using for this lab:
     > - Agent name and ID
     > - Available teams
     > - Voice login options (BROWSER, AGENT_DN, etc.)